Mandrake: Biblical

+Genesis

-The dud̲āʾim was considered an aphrodisiac (Note: Hastings, "love philtre", citing Genesis 3:14–18) or rather a treatment for infertility, as in Genesis 30:14.
-The anecdote concerns the fertility of the wives of Jacob, who engendered the Twelve Tribes of Israel headed by his many children.
-Though he had a firstborn son Reuben by Leah which was a marriage forced upon him, his favorite wife Rachel, Leah's younger sister, remained barren and coveted the dudaʾim.
-This plant was found by the boy Reuben who supposedly entrusted it to Leah, who would barter it in exchange for allowing her to spend a night in Jacob's bed.
+The dud̲āʾim was considered an aphrodisiac (Note: Hastings, "love philtre", citing Genesis 3:14–18) or rather a treatment for infertility, as in Genesis 30:14, which concerns the fertility of the wives of Jacob, who engendered the Twelve Tribes of Israel headed by his many children.
+Although he and Leah had a firstborn son Reuben, this marriage had been forced upon him through trickery, while his favorite wife, Rachel, Leah's younger sister, remained barren and coveted the dudaʾim.
+This plant was found by the boy Reuben, who supposedly entrusted it to Leah, who would barter it in exchange for allowing her to spend a night in Jacob's bed.
 (Note:

 And Reuben went in the days of wheat harvest, and found mandrakes in the field, and brought them unto his mother Leah.
 Then Rachel said to Leah, Give me, I pray thee, of thy son's mandrakes.
 And she said unto her, Is it a small matter that thou hast taken my husband? and wouldest thou take away my son's mandrakes also?
 And Rachel said, Therefore he shall lie with thee to night for thy son's mandrakes.
 And Jacob came out of the field in the evening, and Leah went out to meet him, and said, Thou must come in unto me; for surely I have hired thee with my son's mandrakes.
 And he lay with her that night.